btholt/complete-intro-to-sql/lessons/03-data/A-inserts.md

 description: ""
 ---

-From the previous lesson we have an ingredients table in our foodly database.
+From the previous lesson we have an ingredients table in our recipeguru database.
 It's basically an empty spreadsheet at this point.
 It's a repository of data with nothing in it.
 Let's add our first bit of data into it.

 ```sql
 INSERT INTO ingredients (